Juan García-Gallardo

-Juan Manuel García-Gallardo Frings (born 18 March 1991) is a Spanish lawyer and politician of the Vox party.
-He led the party in the 2022 Castilian-Leonese regional election, in which they became the third-biggest group in the Cortes of Castile and León.
-They formed government with the People's Party and he became Vice President.
+Juan Manuel García-Gallardo Frings (born 18 March 1991) is a Spanish lawyer and former politician of the Vox party.

+García-Gallardo led Vox in the 2022 Castilian-Leonese regional election, in which they became the third-biggest group in the Cortes of Castile and León.
+They formed a coalition government with the People's Party (PP) and he became Vice President to the PP leader Alfonso Fernández Mañueco.
+García-Gallardo resigned from this post in July 2024 due to a dispute with the PP on the subject of immigration.
+In February 2025, he resigned his seat and all internal positions within Vox due to a dispute with the leadership.

 Early life

 Born in Burgos, García-Gallardo studied the Bachelor's degree in Law at the Comillas Pontifical University with a diploma in International Legal Studies (2009–2014) and took the master's degree in Legal Practice and a master's degree in Business Law from the University of Deusto (2013–2014).
 After passing the Spanish Bar Examination, he obtained the title of lawyer (licence).
 He won regional titles in horse riding, and took part in the debating world championship in Madrid in 2013.
 In December 2016 he joined the law firm of his grandfather and father, both also named Juan Manuel.